learnlatex/learnlatex.github.io/SETTINGS.md

 ## Hic Sunt Dracones

-By default no cookies are used by this site, but any options set on this page are set in cookies, Accept cookies here to enable the use of cookies on this site and to enable the menu options below.
+By default no cookies are used by this site, but any options set on this page are set in cookies.

+Accept cookies here to enable the use of cookies on this site and to enable the menu options below.

 <input id="accept" type="button" value="Accept Cookies" onclick="rlAllowCookies()">
 <input id="delete" type="button" value="Reset: Delete All Cookies" onclick="rlDeleteCookies()">
 <script>
+  document.getElementById("accept").disabled=rlallowcookies;
   document.getElementById("delete").disabled=!rlallowcookies;
 </script>